itumandal/pokemon-explorer/README.md

    - All other choices (TypeScript vs. JavaScript, styling tools, testing frameworks, state management etc.) are yours to decide.
 See the **Bonus Points** section for technologies that will earn extra credit.

 2. **Table View**
    - Fetch Pokémon data from PokeAPI and display a paginated list.
-You should load at least the first 150 Pokémon, but only display 5 - 10 at a time per page or batch.
+You can display for example 5 - 10 at a time per page or batch.
    - Columns:
      - Sprite image
      - Name + Base XP